 - Pain, swelling, or rupture of a tendon.

 - Skin burning sensation.

-- Symptoms of high blood sugar levels (for example, frequent urination, increased thirst, excessive food intake, unexplained weight loss, poor wound healing, infections, odor of fruity breath).
+- Symptoms of high blood sugar levels (for example, frequent urination, increased thirst, excessive food intake, unexplained weight loss, poor wound healing, infections, and the odor of fruity breath).

-- Symptoms of low blood sugar (for example, cold sweat, pale and cold skin, headache, fast heartbeat, weakness) changes in vision.
+- Symptoms of low blood sugar (cold sweat, pale and cold skin, headache, fast heartbeat, weakness) and vision changes.

 Stop taking the medication and seek immediate medical attention if any of the following symptoms occur: